Aravind Srinivasan

-Aravind Srinivasan is a Distinguished University Professor of computer science at the University of Maryland, College Park, with simultaneous appointments in the Department of Computer Science, UMIACS (University of Maryland Institute for Advanced Computer Studies), and AMSC.
+Aravind Srinivasan (born 1968) is a Distinguished University Professor of computer science at the University of Maryland, College Park, with simultaneous appointments in the Department of Computer Science, UMIACS (University of Maryland Institute for Advanced Computer Studies), and AMSC.
 His research focuses on algorithms particularly randomized and probabilistic methods and their applications in fields ranging from machine learning, data science, health, and algorithmic fairness to networks, cloud computing, and sustainable systems.

 Education and academic career

 Srinivasan earned his B.Tech. from Indian Institute of Technology Madras (1989) and his M.S. and Ph.D. in Computer Science from Cornell University (1993).
 He conducted postdoctoral research at the Institute for Advanced Study (Princeton) and DIMACS at Rutgers, worked at the National University of Singapore and in industrial research at Bell Labs, and joined the University of Maryland faculty in the early 2000s.

 Research

 His research spans machine learning, randomized and probabilistic algorithms, combinatorial and continuous optimization, and applications in computational epidemiology, genomics, Internet economy, social networks, energy systems, and fairness in AI.